 – we hiked in August, and were expecting the hiking to very hot, it was not.
 The only time we were hot was on the first and last day, when we were at low elevation, close to sea level.
 The majority of the hike was over 1000m above sea level, being hot was not a concern.

-– I had a 10C sleeping bag, Emily had a 0C sleeping bag.
-I was frequently cold at night, and had to borrow Emily’s warm jacket.
+– I had a 10C sleeping bag, Micah had a 0C sleeping bag.
+I was frequently cold at night, and had to borrow Micah’s warm jacket.
 I would recommend the 0C sleeping bag, can always unzip if too warm.

 – make sure that you tent site has good drainage, as the rain can be short but fierce, delivering a lot of water on your campsite, we had friends who suffered a flood during a storm and had to move their tent while it was raining